missionpinball/mpf-docs/hardware/pkone/servos.rst

 | :doc:`/config/servos`                                                        |
 +------------------------------------------------------------------------------+

-You can drive up to four servos from any PKONE Extension board
+You can drive up to four servos from any PKONE Extension board.

+Overview video about :doc:`servos </mechs/servos/index>`:

+.. youtube:: wA6KEODwQ5w

 number:
 -------